Lorentzian Cheeger-Gromov convergence and temporal functions: Convergence of semi-Riemannian manifolds

-For the last assertion, notice that the completeness of the geodesics from $\tilde p$ permits to extend $F$ as a map on any normal neighborhood of $p$.
+For the last assertion, notice first that the completeness of the geodesics starting at $\tilde p$ permits to extend $F$ as a local isometry on any normal neighborhood of\footnote{ The completeness of the geodesics from $\tilde p$ is used only for this purpose.
+Thus, given $\C$ it is enough that the domains of the corresponding geodesics from $\tilde p$ permit to define $F$.} $p$.
 Let us consider any direction in the tangent space $u\in T_pM$ and the corresponding radial segment $\{\exp_p(ru): 0\leq r < r_u\}\subset \C$.
 Assume that there is a maximum $r_0<r_u$ such that $F$ is not a local isometry beyond $r_0$.
 Notice that, as $F$ is smooth, it must preserve the metric also at $p_0:=\exp(r_0 u)$.
 In particular, if $B_0$ is the basis at $T_{p_0}M$ obtained by parallely propagating along the segment the anchor $B_p$, then $\tilde B_0:= (dF)_{p_0}B_0$ is a basis at a point $\tilde p_0\in \tilde M$.
 Thus, we can apply the previous part for convergence to the two limits with the new anchors.
-This will provide an isometry between neigborhoods of $p_0$ and $\tilde p_0$ extending $F$, a contradiction. \end{proof}
+This will provide a local isometry between neighborhoods of $p_0$ and $\tilde p_0$ extending $F$, a contradiction.
+We also claim that this local isometry is injective (thus, global) by the argument stressed in the next remark. \end{proof}